ELLE9/Elle9.github.io/README.md

 ##

 ### I enjoy working with data and turning seemingly meaningless data into valuable insights fascinates me.
-This is the start of my Data Science journey!

 #

-This website will contain projects I've worked on and classes I've taken for professional development.
+This website will contain projects I've worked on and courses I've taken for professional development.